Jostaberry

 Deciduous / Evergreen: Evergreen

-Potential Disturbances: Jostaberry is susceptible to the same pests and diseases as blackcurrant and gooseberry.
-These include aphids, sawfly, powdery mildew, and leaf spot.
+Potential Disturbances: Jostaberry is challenged by similar issues as blackcurrant and gooseberry, including aphids, sawfly, powdery mildew, and leaf spot.

 Growth Timeline